spec-framework/documentation/output/chapters/SpecReusability.pier.md

-The three last methods defined on MethodList are a getter, and method to display the UI title and a method to register to list selection changes\.
+The three last methods to define on ModelList are a getter, a method to display the UI title and a method to register to list selection changes\.
 The code
-[1\.4](#ex_modelList_others) shows the implementation of these three methods and their protocol\.
+[1\.4](#ex_modelList_others) shows the implementation of these three methods and their protocols\.